What Is Floor Planning?

 That’s because, with each category role, there are strategies that can help you meet your specific goals.

 For example, if you want to give one category a Destination role, you’d be better off following a strategy that builds traffic or generates excitement.
-Meanwhile, if you’ve given another grouping a Convention role, you should instead implement a plan that generates profit.
+Meanwhile, if you’ve given another grouping a Convenience role, you should instead implement a plan that generates profit.

 As a side note, there are four central category roles - Destination, Routine, Seasonal or Occasional, and Convenience.
 While some strategies overlap each role, many have their specific plans to help you achieve your goals as a retailer.